Reading time: 3 min.

 The central plaza (the Marktplein), cobbled and tree-shaded, is delightful on a sunny day.

-All in all, if you’re going up north, do not miss this stop.
+So, if you’re going up north, do not miss this stop.
 You’ll have a glimpse into the past, while walking on city walls with a gorgeous view below your feet.